The Van Alen

 The Managing Agents

-The Van Alen Property Managers at GSP are:
+The Van Alen Property Manager at SHW is:

 The managing agents should be your first point of contact on any issue concerning the communal areas and for emergencies concerning your apartment.